Add the Erie Canalway, the 8th wonder of the world in the 19th century and navigable National Historic Landmark, to your travel bucket list.

 And how a sudden change in perspective inspired our Erie Canal odyssey:

-Lockport is the canal’s current western terminus and the Locks Heritage District with the fabled Flight of Five Locks.
+Lockport is also the Erie Canal’s current western terminus and the Locks Heritage District with the fabled Flight of Five Locks.
 This time, unlike previous times, we serendipitously saw a boat locking through Locks 34 and 35.

 Suddenly, this centuries-old technology in action captivated us.
 Surprisingly, our perspective promptly changed from “Oh, okay” to “Oh wow!”